PrestaShop/prestashop.github.io/news/_posts/2016-06-16-module-development-changes-in-17.md

  - documentation
 ---

 Existing modules should mostly work as-is with version 1.7.
-In this article, we dive into that “mostly” -- with Addons statistics!
+In this article, we dive into that “mostly”!

 As you certainly know, all well-written 1.6 modules should work with little to no changes in version 1.7, except: